 My favorite book is My Sister's Keeper by Jodi Picoult.
 I remember hearing all about it in sixth grade, but my mom told me I wasn't old enough to read it.
 I had to wait three long years until I was given the nod of approval.
 It was right after Christmas, and my brother took me to Borders, and I bought my copy even though my mom had one.

 I believe that books have memories from when you read them, and I wanted this one to be filled with memories.
 I sat down and read it all in one day.
 It was the first book to make me cry.
 All these things make the book unique: waiting, having it be mine, and making me cry, which is not easy.

 Thoughts from Rheda Wilson-Duff:

-So many on my list but my favorite book of all time is Approval Addiction by Joyce Meyer.
-At one time in my not too distant past, I had a severe need for everyone to like me.
+“So many on my list, but my favorite book of all time is Approval Addiction by Joyce Meyer.
+In my not-too-distant past, I had a severe need for everyone to like me.
 I would do anything for approval.
-This book gave me insight, hope and solutions.
+This book gave me insight, hope, and solutions.”

 What is your favorite book and why?
-Share with me – love to hear what you think!
+Share with me – I'd love to hear what you think!

 Find my current favorite reads here.